Skip to content

 Preparation

-Hardware, Database, Memcached
+Hardware, Database, Memory Cache

 At least 3 Linux server with at least 4 cores, 8GB RAM.
 Two servers work as frontend servers, while one server works as background task server.
 Virtual machines are sufficient for most cases.

 In small cluster, you can re-use the 3 Seafile servers to run memcached cluster and MariaDB cluster.
 For larger clusters, you can have 3 more dedicated server to run memcached cluster and MariaDB cluster.
 Because the load on these two clusters are not high, they can share the hardware to save cost.
-Documentation about how to setup memcached cluster and MariaDB cluster can be found here
+Documentation about how to setup memcached cluster and MariaDB cluster can be found here.

 Install Python libraries